 “I left the military inheriting disabilities I did not previously have, as many veterans do,” Wiczen says.
-“Having the resiliency to work through those obstacles and finding a workplace that supports you with proper training and no discrimination are the building blocks for
+“Having the resiliency to work through those obstacles and finding a workplace that supports you with proper training and no discrimination are the building blocks for a successful future.“

 Want to Know More About Veteran Jobs?

 Be sure to get the latest news about post-military careers as well as critical info about veteran jobs and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.